Skip to main content

 SAFE HARBOR LAWS AND SEX TRAFFICKING OF MINORS

-A minor is defined as being under the age of 18 years, but the age for consent for lawful intercourse in some states is as low as 16, and the majority of states still criminalize child prostitution.
-Therefore, some youth between the ages of 16 and 18 remain vulnerable to arrest for prostitution even though the TVPA defines the commercial sexual activity of minors as victimization as opposed to criminal behavior regardless of whether the child’s activity appears to be voluntary (Finklea et al., 2015).
+A minor is defined as being under the age of 18 years, but the age for consent for lawful intercourse in some states is as low as 16, and some states still criminalize child prostitution.
+Therefore, youth between the ages of 16 and 18 may remain vulnerable to arrest for prostitution even though the TVPA defines the commercial sexual activity of minors as victimization as opposed to criminal behavior regardless of whether the child’s activity appears to be voluntary.

 The arrest and criminalization of trafficked youth for commercial sexual activity typically compounds their trauma.
 Placement in the juvenile justice system also exposes trafficking victims to other youth detained for criminal acts.

-To address this issue, a few states have passed “Safe Harbor” laws in order to ensure that minors are not criminalized for prostitution and so that they will receive services for sexually exploited you.
-However, many states do not have such laws protecting minors from arrest (Human Trafficking Search, 2020).
+To address this issue, a few states have passed “Safe Harbor” laws in order to ensure that minors are not criminalized for prostitution and so that they will receive services for sexually exploited youth.
+However, many states do not have such laws protecting minors from arrest (Human Trafficking Search, 2023).

 LABOR TRAFFICKING